 Read full review...

 Finding the right gaming headset can be tricky—not as tricky as tracking down an Xbox Series X/S, mind you, but there are a lot of things to think about when you’re shopping around.
 The console’s relative audio exclusivity means you may end up needing a dedicated Xbox Series X/S gaming headset, but if you don’t mind plugging in your headset that’s something you can definitely avoid.

-The SteelSeries Arctis 9X is still one of the best Xbox Series X/S gaming headsets
+Why is the SteelSeries Arctis 9X one of the best Xbox Series X/S gaming headsets?

 When the SteelSeries Arctis 9X first came out, it was one of the earliest gaming headsets to use Xbox Wireless.
 And when we reviewed the multiplatform version of the headset, we loved its ability to connect to your gaming platform and your Bluetooth devices simultaneously—that’s also an option with the Arctis 9X.

 On top of the smooth wireless experience, this headset sports the same excellent chassis as other higher-end Arctis gaming headsets.
 Its aluminum frame is lightweight, and its ski-goggle-like suspension headband is super comfortable.
 The headset’s ear pads are covered in a proprietary mesh fabric that manages heat very well, too.